2D to 3D camera calibration

 The LOO/MC ratio tells the real story.
 NU's 10–20× ratio vs. Harbor's 37–75× indicates that marine calibrations are much more fragile to changes in geometric configuration.
 Coastal features are harder to pin down, and the calibration is correspondingly more dependent on any single point being present and accurate.

-The key lesson: Camera calibration from webcam feeds is surprisingly achievable with enough carefully chosen landmarks, even without direct access to the camera's manufacturer specs.
-But the choice of environment — and the quality of point identification — dramatically affects reliability.
+The lesson: camera calibration from webcam feeds is surprisingly achievable with enough carefully chosen landmarks, even without access to the camera's manufacturer specs.
+But the environment matters a lot.
 When you can't control your landmarks, Monte Carlo analysis tells you how much to trust your estimates.